oneforawe/react-ts-dock/doc/Development.md

 4. Find the `react-ts-docked` container, hover the mouse over it, and select the icon to "Attach in Current Window".
 5. In the main left menu, select the icon to open the "Extensions".
-6. Ensure that all of the desired extensions are installed in the container.
+6. Ensure that all of the linting extensions above are installed in the container, and any other desired extensions.
 7. In the main left menu, select the icon to open the "Source Control".
 8. If a button to "Manage Unsafe Repositories" is present, click on it and select the `react-ts-docked` container to allow VSCode to show the git status